jmbejara/finm_dashboard_workshop/docs_src/doit_basics.md

 # Automation with `doit`

-This repository uses [`doit`](https://pydoit.org/) to glue together data pulls, documentation builds, and other repeatable tasks.
-Think of it as a light-weight, Python-friendly alternative to a Makefile.
-Run this before customizing the Streamlit apps so the CRSP excerpt exists.
+This repository uses [`doit`](https://pydoit.org/) to manage data pulls, documentation builds, and other repeatable tasks.
+Think of it as a Python-friendly build system that handles dependencies automatically.

 ## Installation
 ```bash